mlflow/mlflow/docs/source/tutorials/introductory/logging-first-model/index.rst

     Generating a test data set for training <step5-synthetic-data>
     Logging your first model to MLflow <step6-logging-a-run>
     A full end-to-end example Notebook <notebooks/index>

+To get started with the tutorial, click NEXT below.